History of banking: Christianity

 Originally, the charging of interest, known as usury, was banned by Christian churches.
 This included charging a fee for the use of money, such as at a bureau de change.
 However over time the charging of interest became acceptable due to the changing nature of money, and the term 'usury' came to be used for charging interest above the rate allowed by law.
 The notion of "Christian finance" refers to banking and financial activities that came into existence several centuries ago.
-Despite the prohibition of usury and the Church distrust against exchange activities (as opposed to production activities), a number of operations of a banking or financial nature are in evidence in the activities of the Knights Templar (12th century), Mounts of Piety (appeared in 1462) and the Apostolic Chamber attached directly to the Vatican (money loans, guarantees, issuance of securities, investments, etc.)
+Despite the prohibition of usury and the Church's distrust towards exchange activities (as opposed to production activities), a number of operations of a banking or financial nature are evidenced by the activities of the Knights Templar (12th century), Mounts of Piety (appeared in 1462) and the Apostolic Chamber attached directly to the Vatican (money loans, guarantees, issuance of securities, investments, etc.)

 The rise of Protestantism in the 16th century weakened Rome's influence, and its dictates against usury became irrelevant in some areas, freeing up the development of banking in Northern Europe.
 In the late 18th century, Protestant merchant families began to move into banking to an increasing degree, especially in trading countries such as the United Kingdom (Barings), Germany (Schroders, Berenbergs) and the Netherlands (Hope & Co., Gülcher & Mulder).
 At the same time, new types of financial activities broadened the scope of banking far beyond its origins.
 One school of thought attributes to Calvinism the setting of the stage for the later development of capitalism in northern Europe.
 In this view, elements of Calvinism represented a revolt against the medieval condemnation of usury and, implicitly, of profit in general.
 Such a connection was advanced in influential works by R. H. Tawney (1880–1962) and by Max Weber (1864–1920).
 According to Weber, the Protestant work ethic was a force behind an unplanned and uncoordinated mass action that influenced the development of capitalism.

 Rodney Stark propounds the theory that Christian rationality is the primary driver behind the success of capitalism and the Rise of the West.

 Islam

 The Quran strictly prohibits lending money on Interest.
-"O you who have believed, do not consume usury, doubled and multiplied, but fear Allah that you may be successful" (3:130) "and Allah has permitted trade and has forbidden interest" (2:275).
+"Believers!
+Have fear of Allah and give up all outstanding interest if you do truly believe.
+But if you fail to do so then be warned of war from Allah and His Messenger.
+If you repent even now you have the right of the return of your capital; neither will you do wrong nor will you be wronged."(2:278-279) "O you who have believed, do not consume usury, doubled and multiplied, but fear Allah that you may be successful" (3:130) "and Allah has permitted trade and has forbidden interest" (2:275).